helmless/helmless/README.md

 ## 💡 What is Helmless?

-Helmless is a workflow for serverless deployments to Google Cloud Run.
+Helmless is a workflow for serverless deployments to Google Cloud Run without the need for Kubernetes.

 It leverages Helm's templating system and the `gcloud` CLI to deploy Cloud Run jobs and services, bypassing the complexity of Kubernetes and the overhead of Terraform.